 Significant increase in credit risk (SICR) At each reporting date the Group assesses whether the credit risk of its exposures has increased significantly since initial recognition by considering the change in the risk of default occurring over the expected life of the financial asset.
+Credit risk of exposures which are overdue for more than 30 days are also considered to have increased significantly.
 Low credit risk Exposures are generally considered to have a low credit risk where there is a low risk of default, the exposure has a strong capacity to meet its contractual cash flow obligations and adverse changes in economic and business conditions may not necessarily reduce the exposure's ability to fulfil its contractual obligations.
 Default The Group's definition of default has been aligned to its internal credit risk management definitions and approaches.
 A financial asset is considered to be in default when there is objective evidence of impairment.
-The following criteria are used in determining whether there is objective evidence of impairment for financial assets or groups of financial assets: significant financial difficulty of borrower and/or modification (i.e. known cash flow difficulties experienced by the borrower) a breach of contract, such as default or delinquency in interest and/or principal payments disappearance of active market due to financial difficulties it becomes probable that the borrower will enter bankruptcy or other financial reorganisation where the Group, for economic or legal reasons relating to the borrower's financial difficulty, grants the borrower a concession that the Group would not otherwise consider.
-Forward-looking information Forward-looking information is incorporated into the Group's impairment methodology calculations and in the Group's assessment of SICR.
+The following criteria are used in determining whether there is objective evidence of impairment for financial assets or groups of financial assets: significant financial difficulty of borrower and/or modification (i.e. known cash flow difficulties experienced by the borrower) a breach of contract, such as default or delinquency in interest and/or principal payments disappearance of active market due to financial difficulties it becomes probable that the borrower will enter bankruptcy or other financial reorganisation where the Group, for economic or legal reasons relating to the borrower's financial difficulty, grants the borrower a concession that the Group would not otherwise consider Exposures which are overdue for more than 90 days are also considered to be in default Forward-looking information Forward-looking information is incorporated into the Group's impairment methodology calculations and in the Group's assessment of SICR.
 The Group includes all forward-looking information which is reasonable and available without undue cost or effort.
 The information will typically include expected macro-economic conditions and factors that are expected to impact portfolios or individual counterparty exposures.
 Write-off Financial assets are written off when there is no reasonable expectation of recovery.
 Financial assets which are written off may still be subject to legal enforcement and loan recovery activities.